-Within our EYFS, we take a book-based approach to our curriculum and therefore our teaching in the classroom and we ensure learning builds on from one term to the next.
-We use Development Matters Statements within our planning to ensure there is progression throughout the year in our expectations of our children.
+Within our EYFS, we take a book-based approach to our curriculum and we ensure learning builds on from one term to the next.
+We use Development Matters Statements within our planning to ensure there is progression throughout the year and that the expectations of our children are high.
 Each area of learning and development is implemented through planned, purposeful play, and through a mix of adult-led and child-initiated activities.
 Staff respond to each child's emerging needs and interests, guiding their development through warm, positive interaction.

-Our children will engage with first quality teaching of phonics and maths everyday within carpet time sessions.
+Our children will engage with quality first teaching of phonics and maths everyday within carpet time sessions.
 We prioritise story time every day and use carefully considered texts.
-We use whole class language intervention Word Aware to increase our children's vocabulary, as well as introducing them to a wide range of vocabulary via our curriculum and key stories.
+We use whole class language interventions to increase our children's vocabulary, as well as introducing them to a wide range of vocabulary via our curriculum and key stories.
 We use targeted reading sessions such as blending and segmenting to ensure progress for children from the start of the year in their reading skills.
 Children work with adults throughout the week to consolidate their learning in small groups for maths, reading and writing.